 Snorkelling in Havana

-A 19th-century shipwreck lies on Havana's coast.
-Engage in this snorkelling activity to explore it and learn its history.
+A 19th-century shipwreck lies at the bottom of the sea on Havana's coast.
+Dive down and explore it with this snorkelling activity and learn about the history of the shipwreck.
 Snorkelling in Havana.
-At the end of the 19th century, the conflict between Spain, the United States, and Cuba resulted in...
+At the end of the 19th century, diplomatic...

 - 5 hours